furkanncskn/furkanncskn/README.md

 ### Hi, I'm Furkan Coşkun</h1>
 <p>
-In September, I will graduate from Marmara University, department of Electrical and Electronics Engineering.

 I have an inquisitive and selfmotivated personality.
-Over the course of my studies, I have developed strong communication skills, enjoy collaboration and teamwork, and have a variety of interest that I use to maximize my potential.
+I have developed strong communication skills, enjoy collaboration and teamwork, and have a variety of interest that I use to maximize my potential.

-Since March 2021, I have been the team leader of Aeronist Aerospace's embedded systems software team.

-In my previos internship with in ARG3, I completed by gaining many new skills in embedded system software engineering.
-Now in my internship with in SFS, I keep gaining new skills in software.
+If you are interested in contacting me in regards to a position with your company, please email me at [furkancoskunn96@gmail.com], or feel free to connect with me on LinkedIn.

 </p>

 ---